francolmenar-UT/Software-Testing-and-Reverse-Engineering/lab1/README.md

-- [h] : Prints a message explaining the usage of the script.
+- `-h` : Prints a message explaining the usage of the script.

     Usage: